Why You Will Love This

 Is lucid dream tea safe to drink every night?

-No. Use this tea 3-4 nights per week maximum, not consecutively.
-Daily use of mugwort can lead to tolerance where dream effects diminish, and prolonged high-dose thujone intake (above 3 grams dried herb daily for months) may cause mild neurological symptoms in sensitive individuals.
-Cycle two weeks on, one week off to maintain effectiveness.
-Pregnant and nursing people should avoid mugwort entirely due to uterine stimulant properties.
-People with ragweed allergies may react to mugwort (same plant family).
-Blue lotus and passionflower are safe for nightly use but work best when paired with breaks to reset receptor sensitivity.
+No. Stick to 3-4 nights per week, max.
+Daily mugwort use builds tolerance and the dream effects fade.
+Prolonged high-dose thujone intake (above 3 grams dried herb daily for months) can cause mild neurological symptoms in sensitive people.
+The cycle that works best: two weeks on, one week off.
+Pregnant and nursing people should skip mugwort entirely because it stimulates the uterus.
+If you have ragweed allergies, be cautious since mugwort is in the same plant family.
+Blue lotus and passionflower are fine nightly, but even they work better with occasional breaks to reset receptor sensitivity.